gneu42/Triple-Decky/STL/Sturdy Bunny/Rev_C/Rev_C9/Optional Pre-gate Sensor/readme.md

 * To solve the problem on the filament path, a special "notch mask" was developed, so the ball never comes in contact with the filament, thus can't fall in the notch and give false triggering.
   * A flat piece is placed between the filament and the ball to make the notch invisible to the ball.
 To make that device more stable, the ball is replaced with a 6x3 magnet.<p align=center><img src="../../../../../Images/C9S-insert-cutout1.JPG"  alt="C9S-insert-cutout1.JPG"> </p>
   * For easy installation, an insert is slid together with the interface plate in the filament path.
 An opening is made on the side of the filament path, so the insert can be removed easily with a 2mm allen key.<p align=center><img src="../../../../../Images/C9S-remove.JPG"  alt="C9S-remove.JPG"> </p>
-  * Since the pre-gate sensor applies a bit of tension on the filament, it is recommended to print the insert and the interface plate in a slippery filament like PETG.
+  * Since the pre-gate sensor applies a bit of tension on the filament, it is recommended to print the insert and the interface plate in a hard and slippery filament.

  ## How to install and remove it.
  * **What you need :** <p align=center><img src="../../../../../Images/C9S-parts.JPG"  alt="C9S-parts.JPG"> </p>